-Public participation has been an integral part of the Water Supply Project, Eastern and Midlands Region since its commencement and has informed the development of the preferred scheme.
+Public participation has been an integral part of the Water Supply Project, Eastern and Midlands Region’s development since the project began.

 Irish Water has sought, listened to and responded to public feedback at every stage of the WSP’s development, from assessing the need right through to identifying the preferred scheme.
 We have highlighted this in our reports, which show where public feedback has directly influenced the project.

 In line with Article 6(3) of the Aarhus Convention, Irish Water prepared and consulted on, a Project Consultation Roadmap, that set out four key stages of non-statutory public consultation and various on-the-ground investigations that would be undertaken in the development of a planning application for a new water supply scheme for the Eastern and Midlands Region.
 Each consultation allowed for relevant feedback to be incorporated into the development of the preferred new water supply.
 Each stage is outlined in more detail below.

 An eight-week public consultation on the Project Need Report (PNR) and Project Consultation Roadmap was held between March and May 2015.
 The PNR draws on extensive independent expert research and recommendations in relation to population projections and economic forecasting (2015 – 2050) and it concludes definitively that a new water supply source is needed for Irish Water’s Eastern & Midlands Region.

 The Consultation Submissions Report for the PNR can be viewed here.